kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 library can be used to conduct structured empirical experiments on a novel and small dataset.
 The dataset consists of 850 images and an almost uniform distribution for the target labels.
-There are two labels in total, 'male' and 'female', that are assigned the gender of the model depicted in any of the images in the dataset.
+There are two labels in total, 'male' and 'female' that are assigned the gender of the model depicted in any of the images in the dataset.

 ## Batch No. 1